mortenlerudjordet/Onboards-an-azure-vm-to-update-or-change-tracking-using-az/README.md

-# Onboards-an-azure-vm-to-update-or-change-tracking-using-az
+# Onboards an azure vm to update or change tracking using az

-This sample automation runbook onboards an Azure VM for either the Update or ChangeTracking (which includes Inventory) solution using Az-module
+This sample automation runbook onboards an Azure VM for either the Update or ChangeTracking (which includes Inventory) solution using the Az-module.
+It requires an existing Azure VM to already be onboarded to the solution as it uses this information to onboard the new VM to the same Log Analytics workspace and Automation Account.
+This Runbook needs to be run from the Automation account that you wish to connect the new VM to.
+You can onboard VMs at scale using  or import it from the Automation gallery.

+This is an update of the existing Enable-AutomationSolution.ps1 with multiple bug-fixes and updates to use new Az-module